Sch3lp/resume/resume.md

 * Co-started the _SoftwareSandbox_, a continuous learning concept with focus on lowering threshold to get started.
   Where you could stay at work and play around with new technology, or spend time reading up on articles, together with peers.
-Which grew out to a Slack team that of 500+ members, facilitating communication and that _feeling of belonging_.
+Which grew out to a Slack team consisting of 500+ members, facilitating communication and that _feeling of belonging_.

 * Host of the LeanCoffee MeetUp in Leuven.